opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 ### ***Convening of Assessment of Damages Court Dispute Resolution Case Conferences***

-(3) The Court will generally convene the first Assessment of Damages Court Dispute Resolution Case Conference (“**ADCDR**”) within 4 weeks after the filing and acceptance of the Notice of Appointment for Assessment of Damages (“**NOAD**”).
+(3) The Court will generally convene the first Assessment of Damages Court Dispute Resolution Case Conference (“**ADCDR CC**”) within 4 weeks after the filing and acceptance of the Notice of Appointment for Assessment of Damages (“**NOAD**”).

 (4) The Court retains the discretion to reject the filing of a NOAD when any of the following requirements are not satisfied prior to the filing of said NOAD: